MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ::: moniker range="tfs-2017"

 > [!NOTE]
-> You must install Update 2 to use jobs in TFS 2017, and they are available only in release management deployment processes.
+> You must install Update 2 to use jobs in TFS 2017, and they are available only in release deployment processes.
 > Jobs in build pipelines are available in Azure Pipelines, TFS 2018.2, and newer versions.

 ::: moniker-end